nrichards/mdpicgen/README.md

 options:
-  -h, --help           show this help message and exit --psd-file PSD_FILE  Input filename for the PSD file
+  -h, --help           show this help message and exit --psd-file PSD_FILE  Input filename for the PSD file.
 ```

 ## Inspiration